 Malaysia is a mostly Islamic country.
 This means that most people dress conservatively, and drug offences can incur severe penalties.

 3. Stay healthy and avoid danger

 Beware of animals like dogs and monkeys that can spread rabies.
 Furthermore, insect-borne diseases like dengue and Zika virus are also a risk.
 To protect yourself, always wear insect repellent.

 Alternatively, consult your GP at least eight weeks before you trip to discuss vaccinations.

 Australian passport holders can stay in Malaysia for up to 90 days with a tourism visa, which you can obtain on arrival.

 5. Don’t forget to explore!

 Whether you’re a city slicker or a country lover, there’s something for everyone in Malaysia.
-You could start with the viewing level at Petronas Twin Towers (one of the tallest set of buildings in the world) or wander around Melaka (historic city) in Kuala Lumpur.
+You could start with the viewing level at Petronas Twin Towers – the tallest set of towers in the world – or wander around the historic city of Malaka, in Kuala Lumpur.